House Intelligence GOP Releases Full Report Clearing Trump In Russia Imbroglio

 The House intelligence committee concluded its Russia investigation on Friday by releasing a heavily redacted copy of its full report clearing Donald Trump's campaign of any wrongdoing.

-The 243-page report calls contacts that took place between Trump campaign aides and Russians "ill-advised" and acknowledges at least one person in the case may given "incomplete" answers, Overall, it found, there was no conspiracy to work with the foreign operatives attacking the election.
+The 243-page report calls contacts between Trump campaign aides and Russians "ill-advised" and acknowledges that at least one person in the case may have given "incomplete" answers.
+But overall, it found, there was no conspiracy to work with the foreign operatives attacking the election.

+President Trump touted the report on Twitter and said the "total Witch Hunt!
+MUST END NOW!"

+Just Out: House Intelligence Committee Report released.
+“No evidence” that the Trump Campaign “colluded, coordinated or conspired with Russia.”
+Clinton Campaign paid for Opposition Research obtained from Russia- Wow!
+A total Witch Hunt!
+MUST END NOW!— Donald J. Trump (@realDonaldTrump) April 27, 2018

-The fact of the attack itself is confirmed and described in detail, characterized as part of a decades-long policy by Russia to try to shape the political environment in the West via the use of "active measures."
+The fact of the attack itself is confirmed, described in detail and characterized as part of a decades-long policy by Russia to try to shape the political environment in the West via the use of "active measures."

-The report re-confirms many aspects of those active measures, which ranged from overtures by human intelligence operatives to Americans, including Trump aides; cyberattacks on state election systems; and the theft and release of Americans' emails as part of a scheme to embarrass them.
+The report reconfirms many aspects of those active measures, which included overtures by human intelligence operatives to Americans, including Trump aides; cyberattacks on state election systems; and the theft and release of Americans' emails as part of a scheme to embarrass them.

-Entire pages of the report are blacked out, but committee chairman Rep. Devin Nunes, R-Calif., said he hoped a less redacted version might become available later.
+Entire pages of the report are blacked out, but committee chairman Rep. Devin Nunes, R-Calif., said he hopes a less redacted version might become available later.

 "Given the substantial public interest at stake, the committee is publishing the redacted version we've received," he said.
 "However, we object to the excessive and unjustified number of redactions, many of which do not relate to classified information.
 The committee will convey our objections to the appropriate agencies and looks forward to publishing a less redacted version in the near future."

-Republicans' report faults President Obama's administration for what it calls a sluggish and disorganized response to the attack on the 2016 campaign.
+Republicans' report faults President Barack Obama's administration for what it calls a sluggish and disorganized response to the attack on the 2016 campaign.
 The FBI's conduct in dealing with victims of the Russian hacking, for example, is described as "largely inadequate."
 Most people who were hacked never got any notice.

-In terms of collusion, however, the House intelligence committee accepted the denials of people involved that they played any role in the Russian attack and found no additional evidence of collusion.
+In terms of collusion, however, the House intelligence committee accepted the denials of people involved who said they played no role in the Russian attack.
+The House committee says it found no additional evidence of collusion.

 "While the committee found that several of the contacts between Trump associates and Russians — or their proxies, including Wikileaks — were ill-advised, the committee did not determine that Trump or anyone associated with him assisted Russia's active measures campaign," the report says.